NLPA Offers Legal And Case Research Services For People Accused Or Convicted Under Crystal Meth Law

 * NOTE: Any base charge above can also be enhanced based upon other factors, the location of the violation or other items/individuals involved (ie, attempt or conspiracy, near a school or protected location, involving underage or pregnant individuals, with use of a weapon or if a weapon is found, with use of a communication facility, paraphernalia, etc)

-- If you have a state or federal case involving crystal meth law violations NLPA can help.
-Our attorneys have more than 7 decades of combined experience in these very types of cases.
-We also have one of the best track records in the country in defending cases involving crystal meth.
-For more information about our victories, click here.
+If you have a state or federal case involving crystal meth law violations NLPA can help.
+Our researchers have more than 7 decades of combined experience in these very types of cases.
+We also have one of the best track records in the country assisting counsel in defending cases involving crystal meth.
+For more information about our research results, click here.